bunyk/gokeybr/README.md

 - `view/` - anyting related to displaying information on the screen
 - `stats/` - keeping track of your progress & helping to generate most useful training session
 - `fs/` - utilities to work with filesystem storage

-## TODO:
-- Switch to using integer miliseconds in stats to save space